tad-stranger/terminally_ASPIRED/README.md

 ```bash
 make-config -n name_of_config_file -O directory_to_store_config
 ```
-This will create a copy of the defaults.json file and rename it to what you choose as well as save it to a output directory of your choice.
+This will create a copy of the defaults.json file and rename it to what you choose (remeber to include the .json extention) as well as save it to a output directory of your choice.
 Then when calling terminally_ASPIRED, you can point to your own config file by making use of the `--config` argument.

 ---
 ## 🚀 CLI Usage